 First Reconciliation Preparation Program

 The preparation will consist of four sessions to be attended by the enrolled candidates and a parent.

-Our program for 2019 has been completed.
-You are welcome to enrol your child for our 2020 sacraments.
+You are welcome to enrol your child for our 2021 sacraments.

 If for any reason a child or parent is unable to attend a particular session, please let Lorraine (Sacramental Coordinator) know ahead of time so that alternate arrangements can be made.
 It’s essential that the candidates attend and complete the preparation prior to receiving the sacrament.
 Sunday Mass attendance is an important part of the program and is integrated into each session.

 The First Reconciliation Ceremony includes a family Mass followed by individual Reconciliation for the enrolled candidates.
 This Mass is a special celebration for the candidates and their families to share in.
 All are welcome.

 Please note that as part of our pre-registration for the 2020 Sacramental program, a briefing session will be held prior to Sacrament preparation.
 This will be held at a date TBC in St Patrick’s Parish Hall Summer Hill (Entrance to the hall can be found on Prospect Road).

 Children are not required to buy special outfits for the Sacrament, however they are required to dress appropriately.
 A general guide is how they would dress to attend a special occasion.
 Boys should wear long trousers and a shirt with a collar, no jeans, cargo pants or joggers.
 Girls should wear a dress, knee length or longer, and no midriffs or bare shoulders.

 Register your child

 Please complete the attached registration form and an email will be sent to you confirming your registration.